VuiMuich/leftwm_wiki/Customizing-Themes-with-`liquid`-templates.md

 For demonstration purpose in the `workspace-window` variable we use the `-q` switch so we get only a single output of `leftwm-state` and update with an interval of 5s.
 In reallity of course grabbing the tail here as well would make much more sense of course.

 ## Lemonbar
-Lemonbar handles things a bit differently, as it doesn't execute the `leftwm-state` command itself, but starts an instance for each workspace in the `up` script and pipes through the standad output to `lemonbar`.
+Lemonbar handles things a bit differently, as it doesn't execute the `leftwm-state` command itself, but starts an instance for each workspace in the `up` script and pipes through the standard output to `lemonbar`.
 The formatting is quite simple and well described in `man lemonbar`.

 ## `sizes.liquid`